yoiwa-personal/suid_sudo/doc/APIs.md

    flags originally passed to the Python/Ruby/Perl interpreter.
    It's always safer to specify explicitly using *_flags option.

+ * env_pass: default []; list of names of environment variables which passed the wrapped command.
+Effective only with sudo_wrap=True.
+   Its value is encoded to special environmental variable; it exploits the fact that sudo passes all variables starts with "LC_".

+   *Caution*: passing some system-defined variables such as IFS, LD_PRELOAD, LD_LIBRARY_PATH will lead to creation of a security hole.
+This option can bypass security measures provided by sudo, if the script really tells this module to do so.
+Use this feature only when it is really needed.

+ * showcmd_opts:

+   default None; if a string is given, this function will compare it with first command-line argument.
+If it matches, it shows the command line for the re-invocation and exit.
+If `True` (`1` in Perl) is passed, it is treated as `"--show-sudo-command-line"`.

 ## Privilege Switching Functions

 There are four functions performing switching between privileges.